Motiti Island Petition

 We also ask that in the interim MPI and the Regional Council identify actual fish stock numbers and involve the public in wide consultation of how best to manage local fish stocks sustainably.

-By adding your name, you agree to receive email updates from Todd Muller.
+By adding your name, you agree to receive email updates from Todd Muller MP.
 Your contact details may be used to keep you up to date with other policies and local campaigns.